-Today, I wanted to post a few photos from a lovely bakery in Cornwall and was looking for a context, something like National Cake Day, perhaps… And sure enough, there are cake days all over the place.
+Today, I wanted to post a few photos from a creative bakery in Cornwall and was looking for a context, something like National Cake Day, perhaps… And sure enough, there are cake days all over the place.

 Cup cakes, in particular, seem to be popular.
 In the UK, National Cup Cake Week is 17 – 23 September and the USA has National Cup Cake Day on 15 December.
 In Australia, 15 August is RSPCA cup cake day, neatly combining cakes with good work.